The German Archives for Diaries

 On Instagram we open our treasure trove and show a large variety of diaries, memoirs and letters.

 In June 2015 the European Ego-Documents Archives and Collections Network (EDAC) was founded.
 EDAC aims to exchange best practices, data and expertise amongst the different diary archives in Europe and to promote academic research on diaries, life stories, and correspondence.
-The EDAC Secretariat is currently hosted by the Dutch Expatriate Archive Centre, The Hague, Netherlands.
+The EDAC Secretariat is currently hosted by the Nederlands Dagboekarchief, Amsterdam, Netherlands.

 The German Archives for Diaries in figures